Adventures

 BOOK NOW

-Haida Gwaii — Queen Charlotte Islands, BC
+Haida Gwaii - formerly Queen Charlotte Island Tours, B.C.

-Gwaii Haanas National Park Reserve and Haida Heritage Site, RATED #1 PARK DESTINATION IN NORTH AMERICA (Read National Geographic's 2005 review HERE.)
+Gwaii Haanas National Park Reserve and Haida Heritage Site

-FOCUS OF OUR TRIPS
+Mortuary pole, Sgang Gwaay, Haida Heritage Site FOCUS OF OUR TRIPS

-One hundred kilometres west of BC's north coast, on the edge of the Pacific Continental Shelf, the archipelago of Haida Gwaii, with its shores bathed in warm, nutrient rich waters, is often referred to as the Canadian Galapagos.
-Because the Haida First Nations People had such an abundance of food, they had time to develop one of the world's most powerful and creative aboriginal cultures.
-The Haida culture & art and the unique flora and fauna of BC's Queen Charlotte Islands are the main focus of our tours in Gwaii Haanas National Park Reserve and Haida Heritage Site.
+Because the Haida First Nations People had such an abundance of food, they had time to develop one of the world's most powerful and creative cultures.
+The Haida culture, art, and the unique flora and fauna of B.C.'s Haida Gwaii are the main focus of our tours in Gwaii Haanas National Park Reserve and Haida Heritage Site.

-VISIT THE NEW HAIDA HERITAGE CENTRE
+VISIT THE HAIDA HERITAGE CENTRE

-Our Queen Charlotte Islands adventures may begin or end with a visit to the Haida Heritage Centre in Skidegate where in 2001, the Haida raised 6 new totem poles in a memorable ceremony at the site of Kaay llnagaay, (Sea Lions Town).
-(Price of admission to the Museum is included in the price of our trips).
-In the summer of 2008 the new Kaay Ilnagaay Heritage Centre officially opened.
-This important heritage centre celebrates the living culture of the Haida people, and includes an interpretive centre, carving sheds, theatre, and art school.
+Our Haida Gwaii adventure tour may begin or end with a visit to the Haida Heritage Centre in Skidegate where in 2001, the Haida raised six new totem poles in a memorable ceremony at the site of Kaay llnagaay, (Sea Lions Town).

 SEE OLD HAIDA VILLAGE SITES AND SPEAK WITH HAIDA WATCHMEN

-During our travels south, into Gwaii Haanas, we visit the old village sites of Skedans, Tahnoo, Sgang Gwaay, (a World Heritage Site), and also Gandll K'in, (Hot Springs Island).
+As we travel south aboard our motor yacht Great Bear II into Gwaii Haanas National Park Reserve, our tour will bring us to the old village sites of Skedans, Tahnoo, Sgang Gwaay, (a World Heritage Site), and also Gandll K'in, (Hot Springs Island).
 In each of these sites, Haida Watchmen will greet and share with us the life and culture of each of these awe inspiring and very spiritual places.
-You will be able to walk alone on trails through these old villages, and have the time to see, hear, and smell, all that makes these sacred places so special !
-Bring plenty of film for your camera !!

-UNIQUE FLORA & FAUNA, A BIRD WATCHER'S "EDEN"
+Tufted Puffins UNIQUE FLORA & FAUNA, A BIRD WATCHER'S "EDEN"

 Because Haida Gwaii has been separated from the British Columbia mainland for so long and much of the land escaped the last ice age, there exist many unique and genetically different species that cannot be found anywhere else in Canada.
 (Even the larger Black Bears found here are genetically different from their relatives on the mainland.)
-The Queen Charlotte Islands are a bird watchers 'eden': you may see Tufted Puffins, Peregrine Falcons, Bald Eagles, Trumpeter Swans, Sandhill Cranes, Murrelets, Shearwaters, Cormorants, Oyster Catchers, some of which only come on land to nest in the summer and spend the rest of their lives at sea.
+Haida Gwaii are a bird watchers 'eden': you may see Tufted Puffins, Peregrine Falcons, Bald Eagles, Trumpeter Swans, Sandhill Cranes, Murrelets, Shearwaters, Cormorants, Oyster Catchers, some of which only come on land to nest in the summer and spend the rest of their lives at sea.

-WHALE WATCHING
+Humpback lunge feeding WHALE WATCHING

 Whaling was once an important industry in the islands.
 Those days are thankfully long gone and the whales have returned, and the whale watching is great!
-Off the southern islands, we have often found ourselves surrounded by large groups of Humpbacks - as many as 50 whales!
-Minke and Fin whales are often seen, as well as Dahl's porpoises and Pacific White Sided Dolphins, who love to join our cruise for a ride on our bow wave.

-A CLOSE UP OF THE PROLIFIC MARINE LIFE
+Starfish A CLOSE UP OF THE PROLIFIC MARINE LIFE

 RELAXATION AT IT'S FINEST